pazongyang/pazongyang/README.md

 # Welcome to my profile!

-Hi, I'm Pazong Yang – a Software Engineering student at TripleTen and a passionate learner in the world of technology and user experience.
+Hi, I'm **Pazong Yang** – a Software Engineering student at TripleTen and a passionate learner in the world of technology and user experience.

-## About Me
+## About me

 I earned my Bachelor of Science in Management Information Systems (MIS) in 2024 and have since been working at Honeywell Aerospace as an Electronic Machine Builder.

 In 2025, I joined the TripleTen Software Engineering Program to deepen my understanding of coding and expand my skills in user experience design.
 So far, I’ve completed projects using a variety of technologies, including:

-HTML5, CSS3 (Flexbox, Grid Layout, Media Queries, BEM, Transitions)
+* HTML5, CSS3 (Flexbox, Grid Layout, Media Queries, BEM, Transitions)

-JavaScript (DOM Manipulation, Debugging)
+* JavaScript (DOM Manipulation, Debugging)

-Git & GitHub
+* Git & GitHub

-Figma
+* Figma

-Form Validation
+* Form Validation

-## Why Coding
+## Why coding

 My journey into coding began with Python during my college years.
 Although my major provided a foundation, I found myself eager to dive deeper into the technical side.
 I started teaching myself using FreeCodeCamp and YouTube tutorials, which helped build my base.